Evaluating Your Communities Talk: Town Hall Meeting to Prevent Underage Drinking event

 You also might want to evaluate some of the techniques used to promote your Communities Talk: Town Hall Meeting to Prevent Underage Drinking event to determine their effectiveness.
 Did the use of Facebook and Twitter increase attendance?
 Are these tools supporting continuing engagement and message dissemination?
 CAPT offers Evaluating Social Media Efforts: One Approach to Consider to help you assess this growing method of outreach.

 Within one week after the Communities Talk: Town Hall Meeting to Prevent Underage Drinking event event, event organizers will receive instructions on how to access and complete an online Organizer Survey for each event held.
 While all organizations are strongly encouraged to complete the survey, organizations that accepted a planning stipend must complete a survey per their agreement in receiving the stipend.

 Participant Feedback Form

 SAMHSA also will ask a number of randomly selected event organizers to distribute 40 copies of a Participant Feedback Form at their events.
 If your organization is selected, please distribute the form to attendees and then collect the completed forms, which should be returned to SAMHSA in the stamped, self-addressed envelope.
 Contact firstname.lastname@example.org if you need the feedback form in Spanish.

-In addition, we'd like to consider your organization to be featured as a Town Hall Meeting success story.
-Log-in to your Town Hall Meeting event profile section and answer the brief event recap questions.
+In addition, we'd like to consider your organization to be featured as a Communities Talk: Town Hall Meeting to Prevent Underage Drinking event success story.
+Log-in to your event details section and answer the brief event recap questions.
 You can also upload promotional materials, meeting videos and photos, and copies of media coverage to illustrate your success.